James R. Hackney, JD, Dean

 This seminar provides students the opportunity to explore current issues related to families and the capacity of the legal system to address some of these issues.
 Weekly topics will vary and may include but are not limited to: consequences of legal recognition of adult domestic relationships; rights of children/juveniles in the court system; the child-parent relationship; the court system’s ability to address substance abuse occurring within the family.
 Requirements include weekly readings, regular attendance and participation in an oral presentation, which may be co-presented, of one family law-related current event, a research paper of 20 pages on any approved family law-related topic and an oral presentation of the research paper.
 Previous family law-related coursework or work experience is recommended but not required.

-This course assists students in developing and executing research plans for writing projects.
-Students must identify an appropriate project early in the course; the project may be one that the student creates specifically for the course, or it could be one undertaken for a seminar or independent study in which the student is concurrently enrolled.
-The workshop will include readings, lectures, demonstrations, and in-class and homework exercises, as well as peer and instructor feedback focused on research strategies.
-Students will periodically present their research strategies and results for their writing projects.
+Designed to assist students in developing and executing research plans for writing projects.
+Requires students to identify an appropriate project early in the course; the project may be one that the student creates specifically for the course, or it could be one undertaken for a law review note, a seminar, or an independent study in which the student is concurrently enrolled.
+Includes readings, lectures, demonstrations, and in-class and homework exercises, as well as peer and instructor feedback focused on research strategies.
+Requires students to periodically present their research strategies and results for their writing projects.

 This course examines the role of the law in perpetuating and alleviating racial inequality in the United States.
 We will interrogate historical and contemporary debates about the law and racial inequality.
 We will bear down on a question that is often asked by critical race scholars: why does inequality persist despite massive legal transformation especially following the civil rights movement?
 We will approach this question by examining how the law and legal institutions shape racial identity and how ideas about race shape legal institutions.
 The course will also consider tensions and debates within critical race theory and among race scholars.
 We will excavate the stakes of these debates and the consequences (intended and unintended) of various legal reform projects designed to address racial inequality.